The Hypothesis of the Stolen Painting: Plot

+Interpretation

 "You can say The Hypothesis of the Stolen Painting is a detective film because of its riddle… In a more baroque system as in the system of Hypothesis, you don’t enjoy finding the enigma."

-Hypothesis of the Stolen Painting begins with a static shot of a street which appears at first to be a still image or photograph.
 The opening shot introduces the audience to the themes the film will later elaborate.
 Michael Goddard's The Cinema of Raúl Ruiz: Impossible Cartographies poses that this film demonstrates the exploration of cinema's power of “simulacral repetition,” the ability of cinema to simulate images that extend beyond the power of repetition where repeated images build upon themselves.
 Or, as David Heinemann puts it, film "demonstrates how visual signs draw on, and generate other signs.
 Hypothesis, with its inclusion of multiple forms of reproduction, exhibits this cinematic power.

-The remaining scenes center around an art collector participating in a mockumentary style of interviews from a disembodied interviewer who the audience never sees.
-Through a large 19th-century baroque-style house and its grounds, the camera follows the collector as he guides the interviewer.
-The collector has six of seven canvasses by a fictional 19th-century painter called Fredéric Tonnerre (a reference to Klossowski's short story about a painter of the same name).
-No one knows what was in the fourth painting of the sequence because it was stolen.
-His quest is to recreate the missing painting through a series of connections between the other six in order to ultimately discover the meaning of the series in its entirety.
-To achieve this, he hires models, acquires props and rigs lighting in order to bring each of the six surviving scenes to life as a tableaux vivants.
-The collector takes advantage of the tableaux vivants as a medium to experience aspects of the paintings that could only be materialized in three dimensions.
-He can then walk around each tableau, adjust lighting, move actors to different positions, and construct narratives intertextually between the tableaux.
-All this he does in speculation to search for the artist's intended meaning behind the set of Tonnerre's paintings.
-The tableaux vivants depict singular narratives that lie within each painting.
-Some narratives include the mythological characters of Diana and Actaeon, Knights of the Templar playing chess, a scandal among Parisian nobility, and an occult ceremony involving a sacrifice similar to that of St Sebastian.